nbhat1998/PintOS/doc/userprog.md

 >
 > The "exec" system call returns -1 if loading the new executable fails, so it cannot return before the new executable has completed loading.
 How does your code ensure this?
 How is the load success/failure status passed back to the thread that calls "exec"?

-After calling process_execute(), the parent thread calls sema_down on the child process' setup_sema.
-It then waits until the child process finishes loading and once it does, it stores the loading status in the setup member of the child process, and then calls sema_up.
-This informs the parent wether the child laoded successfully or not, and returns the tid of the child process, or -1 respectively.
+After calling process_execute(), the parent thread calls sema_down on the child process' setup_sema, after which it waits until the child process finishes loading.

+Once loading is complete, it stores the loading status in the setup member of the child process, and then calls sema_up.
+This informs the parent whether the child loaded successfully or not, and returns the tid of the child process, or -1 respectively.

 > B7: (5 marks)
 >